A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 We know that God has a plan for our adult children, and it is for their good.

 When your children don’t know the Lord, pray for their salvation.
-It is not God’s will that anyone should perish but that every single person would be saved.
+It is not God’s will that anyone should perish but that everyone would be saved.

 When your child is headed in the wrong direction, making bad decisions pray for God’s intervention and leadership to turn their lives around.

-Pray for freedom from addiction, and pray for your adult children to have a sound mind so that they can readily identify the enemy’s lies and not fall prey to his lies.
+Pray for freedom from addiction, and pray for your adult children to have a sound mind so they can readily identify the enemy’s lies and not fall prey to them.